 Death is a huge concept for little ones to grasp - the revelation that somebody they have always known suddenly won’t be around anymore.
 Some of the most challenging conversations we will ever have with our children are about losing loved ones, not least because in the event of a death we are also likely to be struggling to come to terms with our own emotions.
-We’ve collected 6 of our favourite books to help approach this challenging topic with little ones - they may even prove cathartic for grown-ups too!
+We’ve collected six of our favourite books to help approach this challenging topic with children - they may even prove cathartic for grown-ups too.

 This subtle, sensitive story with gorgeous cinematic illustrations will give comfort to little ones who may be worried where their loved ones go when they die.
 It’s poignant that Grandad takes Syd to his island to show him how beautiful and bright it is and how he is surrounded by friends, before he lets Syd know that he won’t be returning home with him.
 While Grandad’s house is now empty, Syd will always be able to imagine him on his island amongst friends

 and be comforted by his memories of their

 An understated but deeply touching book about the loss of a parent seen through the eyes of a child.
 The book moves through the different emotions of the bereaved child from confusion and bewilderment to guilt to deep sadness and is also extremely poignant in its depiction of the remaining parent’s grief.
 The childlike language and warm, evocative illustrations make this an accessible, sensitive book to support and reassure a child in grief.

 An intensely moving book written by Rosen as he coped with his own grief following the sudden death of his son.
 More suitable for slightly older children in its depiction of sadness as a complicated, ever-changing concept, Quentin Blake’s illustrations are haunting in the expressive way they capture Rosen’s grief.
 We also love Rosen’s suggestions for coping with sadness, such as doing one thing every day that means you have a good time.